J22Melody/signwriting-translation/README.md

 ## API Server

-(make sure you have the model checkpoint files in place, which are not included in this repo)
+First make sure you have the [model checkpoint files](https://drive.google.com/drive/folders/1u2uBm64vzfmccuPBoYJn54XadiOd6MP2) in place, which are not part of this repo.

 Run [Flask](https://flask.palletsprojects.com/) locally for debugging: